jtkorb/muse-lib/README.md

 Included with this repository is a Gradle configuration to run the "Launcher" demo used in the [ArtWaves demonstration](https://www.purdue.edu/discoverypark/2050/exhibits.php) at the [Purdue 2050 Conference of the Future](https://www.purdue.edu/discoverypark/2050/index.php).
-To run the demonstration, use the gradle command:
+To run the demonstration, use the Gradle command:

 ```
 $ ./gradlew demos:launcher:run
 ````

 While the main window is "active" (on top), use the "1" and "2" keys to toggle between demonstrations, "Focus" and "Calm", respectively.